chlor/GeMTeX-Pseudonymization/Readme.md

 Now the images can be tagged on the target system and `docker-compose` works as described above.

+### Further Notes

+* The processing is logged.
+Log files stored under 'log' directory.
+* The directory [resources](resources) contains resources used during processing.
+  Do not delete this repo.
+It is filled during installation by load of language modes (SentenceTransformers and a spaCy based model.)

 ### More information about the GeMTeX\'s de-identification